Skip to content

 Bar chart showing the leading grouped causes of ill health and early death in Midlothian are cancers, cardiovascular diseases and neurological disorders.
 These groups of causes account for 46% of the total burden of health loss.

-In terms of health inequalities in Midlothian, it is estimated that the rate of health loss in the most deprived 5th of the population in the West region was 1.9 times higher than the rate in the least deprived 5th of the population and that 47% of the health loss in the most deprived 5th of the population in the West region could have been avoided if the population in this quintile experienced the same rate as those in the least deprived 5th of the population (Public Health Scotland, 2022).
+Deaths in lower SIMD quintiles are more likely to be by avoidable deaths.
+The rate of health loss in the most deprived 5th of the population in the West region was 1.9 times higher than the rate in the least deprived 5th of the population.
+47% of the health loss in the most deprived 5th of the population in the West region could have been avoided if the population in this quintile experienced the same rate as those in the least deprived 5th of the population (Public Health Scotland, 2022).

-Leading individual causes of ill health and early death by proportion in the most deprived quintile
+The leading causes of ill health and early deaths in the most deprived quintile are:

-Leading individual causes of ill health and early death by proportion in the least deprived quintile
+The leading causes of ill health and early deaths in the least deprived quintile are:

 Cancer